frconor-ebook/meditations/_posts/2025-03-21-the-annunciation.md

 But we\'re also free.
 We can yield to His grace, or we can resist and go our own way.
 We can ask Our Lady for that grace to correspond like she did.

-Pope St. John Paul, in an Apostolic Letter called *The Dignity of Women*, says: "The sending of this Son, one in substance with the Father, as a man 'born of woman', constitutes the culminating and definitive point of God\'s self-revelation to humanity. \...
-A woman is found to be at the center of this salvific event" (John Paul II, *Mulieris Dignitatem*, August 15, 1988).
+Pope St. John Paul, in an Apostolic Letter called *The Dignity of Women*, says: "The sending of this Son, one in substance with the Father, as a man 'born of woman,' constitutes the culminating and definitive point of God\'s self-revelation to humanity. \...
+A woman is found to be at the center of this salvific event" (John Paul II, Apostolic Letter, *Mulieris Dignitatem*, August 15, 1988).

 It\'s interesting how Pope St. John Paul points out the central role of women.
 In many ways, the Church is always lifting up women, talking about the key role they have in the whole message of salvation.

 He said: "Do we not find in the Annunciation at Nazareth the beginning of that definitive answer by which God himself attempts to calm people\'s hearts?
-It is not just a matter here of God\'s words revealed through the Prophets; rather, with this response 'the Word is truly made flesh' (cf. John 1:14).
+It is not just a matter here of God\'s words revealed through the Prophets; rather, with this response 'the Word is truly made flesh' (*cf*.
+John 1:14).

 "Hence, Mary attains a union with God that exceeds all the expectations of the human spirit.
 It even exceeds the expectations of all Israel, in particular the daughters of this Chosen People, who, on the basis of the promise, could hope that one of their number would one day become the mother of the Messiah.
 Who among them\...could have imagined that the promised Messiah would be 'the Son of the Most High'?

-"On the basis of the Old Testament\'s monotheistic faith, such a thing was difficult to imagine.
-Only by the power of the Holy Spirit, who 'overshadowed' her, was Mary able to accept what is 'impossible with men, but not with God'" (cf. Mark 10:27).
+"On the basis of the Old Testament\'s monotheistic faith such a thing was difficult to imagine.
+Only by the power of the Holy Spirit, who 'overshadowed' her, was Mary able to accept what is 'impossible with men, but not with God'" (*cf*.
+Mark 10:27).

 St. John Paul says, "The 'fullness of time' manifests the extraordinary dignity of the woman."
 He liked to say that Our Lady was God\'s first Opus Dei in the order of creation.